 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

+An electric smoker needs electricity to provide heat, but it needs wood chips to smoke and flavor the foods.
 But how can you use wood chips in your favorite electric smoker to get the best result from your smoked foods?
 Will all electric smokers allow you to smoke with wood chips?

 If so, how much should you use?
 I know hundreds of questions are pushing you towards google.
 So let me answer one by one.